Telangana Congress stages protest over paddy procurement issue, says won't stop agitation till every grain of paddy is bought | Politics

 "Tomorrow I will go to Kamareddy district and will be with the farmers.
 We are giving time to Chief Minister K Chandrashekar Rao till November 23.
 After that we will surround Pragathi Bhavan with the farmers," he said.
 "The Congress movement will not stop till every grain is bought.
 If the Chief Minister does not buy grain, the walls of Pragathi Bhavan will be smashed," warned Reddy.

-Zaheer Lalani, State Vice-Chairman, Minority Department told ANI said, "Today with a lot of pain, I am saying this, that after independence, this is the biggest agitation of farmers.
+Congress leader Zaheer Lalani told ANI said, "Today with a lot of pain, I am saying this, that after independence, this is the biggest agitation of farmers.
 BJP is calling farmers anti-national.
 Are farmers anti-national or Godse's family is anti-national?"
 He further said, "Today Telangana Rashtra Samithi (TRS) is holding a protest in Hyderabad when Congress is also holding a protest.
 Why does TRS have to protest on the same day?"

 Senior Congress leader V Hanumantha Rao told ANI, "Injustice is being done to farmers of the state.
 Both state and central governments are doing injustice to farmers of Telangana.
 The three farm bills brought by central government benefits Adani and Ambani."
 "Since past one year, farmers have been fighting in Delhi against the farm bills.
 We will go to the IKP centre and protest till the government purchases the whole paddy and we will keep working for the welfare of farmers," said Rao.